MathurUtkarsh/Web-Server-in-Go/README.md

 # Web-Server-in-Go

-Note : Make a static folder and kept index and formm HTML files there.
+Note : Make a static folder and kept index and form HTML files there.